- Experience the pristine beauty of the Maldives' lagoons

 - Climb to the top of the UNESCO-listed Sigiriya Rock Fortress

-|Day 1||Arrive in Sri Lanka - Transfer to Negombo||Negombo|
+|Day 1||Arrive in Sri Lanka||Negombo|

-|Day 3||Tour Sigiriya and Polonnaruwa||Girithale|
+|Day 3||Tour Sigiriya & Polonnaruwa||Girithale|

 |Day 7||Fly to the Maldives & Enjoy the Beach||South Male Atoll|

-Day 1: Arrive in Sri Lanka - Transfer to Negombo
+Day 1: Arrive in Sri Lanka

-Day 2: Negombo to Girithale, via Yapahuwa
+Day 2: Visit Medieval Yapahuwa

 Day 3: Tour Sigiriya and Polonnaruwa

-Day 5: Tour the Temples of Kandy
+Day 5: Tour Buddhist Temples in the Region

 Today you'll visit three important temples: Gadaladeniya, Lankathilaka, and Ambekka.
-The Gadaladeniya Temple, with an ancient monastery, is found on the flat rock at Diggala.
-According to an inscription there, this temple was built in 1344, and is South Indian in style.
-The Lankatilaka Temple dates back to the Gampola Kingdom, the 14th century.
-The temple protrudes in four directions, like a cross.
+The Gadaladeniya Temple, with an ancient monastery, is located on a flat rock at Diggala.
+According to an inscription there, this temple was built in 1344 and is South Indian in style.
+The Lankatilaka Temple dates back to the Gampola Kingdom of the 14th century and extends in four directions, in the shape of a cross.
 What you see today is just part of what once existed.
 The Ambekka Temple was also built in the 14th century.
 The shrine consists of three sections: the sanctum of Garagha, the dancing hall, and the drummers' hall.
 The splendid wood carvings, ornate pillars, and high pitched roof of the drummers' hall make it a particular must-see.

-Day 6: Kandy to Colombo
+Day 6: Shop & Relax in Colombo

 Day 7: Fly to the Maldives & Enjoy the Beach

-Days 8-9: Maldives
+Days 8-9: Discover the Beauty of the Maldives

-Day 10: Maldives – Airport
+Day 10: Depart